Trade Forex with Williams Indicators

-The chart above shows the Alligator indicator the way Bill Williams developed it and the idea behind trading with it are to interpret it the way moving averages are interpreted.
-Therefore, before anything else, I invite you to go and take a look at the moving averages article here on Forex Trading Academy and see how to trade such a setup.
+The chart above shows the Alligator indicator the way Bill Williams developed it, and the idea behind trading with it is to interpret it the way moving averages are interpreted.
+Therefore, before anything else, I invite you to go and take a look at the “Moving Averages” article here on the Forex Trading Academy, and see how to trade such a set-up.

-It goes without saying that perfect order between the three averages that make the Alligator indicator shows a strong trend and every time price is dipping or spiking into those averages, should be an opportunity to add to the overall bigger trend.
+It goes without saying that perfect order between the three averages that make the Alligator indicator shows a strong trend, and every time the price is dipping or spiking into those averages should be an opportunity to add to the overall bigger trend.

 The Accelerator Oscillator

-This indicator resembles the Moving Average Convergence/Divergence (MACD) oscillator, in the sense that there is a histogram that can be seen by the moment the oscillator is plotted on any given time frame.
-The histogram is offered in two colors, green and red, and the colors are showing the actual interpretation of it, red being bearish and green being bullish.
+This indicator resembles the Moving Average Convergence/Divergence (MACD) oscillator, in the sense that there is a histogram that can be seen by the moment the oscillator is plotted on any given timeframe.
+The histogram is offered in two colours, green and red, and the colours show the actual interpretation of it, red being bearish and green being bullish.

 Classical bullish and bearish divergences can be used with the Accelerator oscillator, as well as continuation patterns by the time the zero level is broken.
-For more details about these two strategies, please check our oscillators articles presented in this project.
+For more details about these two strategies, please check our articles on oscillators presented in this project.

 The Awesome Oscillator

-This oscillator, if selected, will appear below the actual chart and it will resemble the Relative Strength Index (RSI) and the DeMarker.
-That being said, it can be traded in the same way, using divergences to find out levels to buy or sell or to actually look for continuation patterns when price travels between overbought and oversold areas.
+This oscillator, if selected, will appear below the actual chart, and it will resemble the Relative Strength Index (RSI) and the DeMarker.
+In fact, it can be traded in the same way, using divergences to find out levels to buy or sell at, or to actually look for continuation patterns when the price travels between overbought and oversold areas.

-Speaking of overbought and oversold areas, these are not predetermined, but one needs to identify them by doing a bit of historical research to see where price is really overbought or oversold.
-The next thing is to project that levels on the right side of the chart and sell by the time the overbought area is broken or buy when the oversold area is reached.
+Speaking of overbought and oversold areas, these are not predetermined, but one needs to identify them by doing a bit of historical research to see where the price is really overbought or oversold.
+The next thing is to project the levels on the right side of the chart and sell by the time the overbought area is broken, or buy when the oversold area is reached.

 The Gator Oscillator

-This one resembles the Accelerator oscillator both from the way it looks (like a histogram in red and green colors) as well as from the way it should be interpreted.
-Divergences are difficult to be found here due to the shape of the diagram, but selling on red and buying on green should be the right way to use it.
+This one resembles the Accelerator oscillator both in the way it looks (like a histogram in red and green colours) as well as in the way it should be interpreted.
+Divergences are difficult to find here due to the shape of the diagram, but selling on red and buying on green should be the right way to use it.

 The Fractals Indicator

-Fractals are small arrows that appear above/below an actual candle and these arrows are indicative of the future direction the market is heading for.
-There are many problems with this Fractals indicator, and one of them is the fact that on the MetaTrader 4 platform, it is extremely difficult to follow as it is applied either below or above a candle and they are forming pretty often, hence the reliability is questioned.
+Fractals are small arrows that appear above/below an actual candle, and these arrows are indicative of the future direction the market is heading in.
+There are many problems with this Fractals indicator, one of them being that on the MetaTrader 4 platform, it is extremely difficult to follow as it is applied either below or above a candle, and they form pretty often, hence the reliability is questioned.

 The Market Facilitation Index Indicator

 To sum up, Bill Williams technical indicators are a plus to the technical world and, used in conjunction with other trading strategies, they prove to be quite useful.
-With this, our part of the Forex Trading Academy dedicated to technical indicators end here, and it is time to move on to advanced trading strategies.
+With this, our section of the Forex Trading Academy dedicated to technical indicators concludes, and it is time to move on to advanced trading strategies.